Ocean fauna by depth

 Most of the ocean's open water is divided into depth zones, defined mainly by how much sunlight reaches each layer.
 Light fades quickly with depth: photosynthesis is possible only near the surface, and below a few hundred metres the ocean is in permanent darkness, cold, and under increasing pressure.

 These pages are educational.
-Animals are shown in the zone(s) they are documented to occur in — many move between layers — and the deep zones, which FaunaHub does not yet profile, are described from authoritative ocean-science sources.
+Animals are shown in the zone(s) they are documented to occur in — many move between layers — and the deep zones, from the midnight zone to the hadal trenches, are described from authoritative ocean-science sources alongside the deep-sea animals FaunaHub now profiles.

 Browse the depth zones